Owning the best gaming handheld can allow you to game on the go, in bed, or even on the toilet if you wish.

 Best family gaming handheld

-Games Library: Nintendo Switch games, Nintendo Online Retro Games
+Nintendo Switch games, Nintendo Online Retro Games

 The Nintendo Switch OLED is a serious bit of kit that upgrades significantly on its predecessor.
 Nintendo has strapped a brand-new and much-improved screen onto the amazing handheld console for great detail and clarity in games.

 Due to the sheer brilliance of many first-party Nintendo titles, if you want to enjoy some of the best handheld games out there, you sort of have to own a Switch.
-And, with its accompanying docking station, you can even hook it up to your TV if you wish to play Nintendo favourites like Mario Kart on a much larger screen.
+And, with its accompanying docking station, you can even hook it up to your TV if you wish to play Nintendo favorites like Mario Kart on a much larger screen.

-This is particularly handy if you're buying it for a family because it comes with two controllers, and the multiplayer offerings are unrivalled when you've got games like Mario Party and Snipperclips available to you.
+This is particularly handy if you're buying it for a family because it comes with two controllers, and the multiplayer offerings are unrivaled when you've got games like Mario Party and Snipperclips available to you.

-- Read More: Best Switch docks
+Read More: Best Switch docks

 4. ASUS ROG Ally